webgears-3d/test-webgl/readme.md

 # **Rendering engineer aptitude test**

-The task is too easy.
-It has only one goal - test base CG knowledges of a candidate before the live part of the interview.
+The task has only one goal - test base CG knowledges of a candidate before the live part of the interview.

 ##### Baseline data of the task

 You has a renderer.
-The renderer draws a scene - a plane and mechanism made of two gears (webgears :) ).
+The renderer draws a scene - a plane and mechanism made of two gears (webgears, you know :) ).

 > ###### _<u>Note</u>: test renderer uses raymarching technique to render scene,_
 > ###### _it doesn't mean candidate must be familiar with that technique_